-One way you can restrict access with an API key is to only white list the algorithms that you want that key to be able to call.
+One way you can restrict access is to whitelist specific algorithms that you want that API key to have access to.

 algo:// + the algorithm owner + the algorithm name.
-Thus Generate Paragraph from Trigram would end ups as
+Thus sentiment_analysis would end ups as

-algo://web/SiteMap (where in this case the username is web).
+algo://demos/sentiment_analysis (where in this case the username is demos):

 By default, any key can call any algorithm on the platform.
-You can see in the above screenshot that under the Algorithm Access section, there is an entry
+You can see in the below screenshot that under the Algorithm Access section, there is an entry

 algo://*, which is highlighted.
 This is a wildcard that matches all of the algorithms.
-To make sure your key is restricted to calling only the algorithms you’ve specified above, be sure to remove this wildcard entry by clicking on the trashcan icon.
+To make sure your key is restricted to calling only the algorithms you’ve specified, be sure to remove this wildcard entry by clicking on the “X” icon.

 Caller origin & hostname